danemacmillan/vagrantshell/README.md

 Note that the directory name will be *exactly* what should be typed in a browser's address bar.

-The setup is a little different if using the Apache server, as it does not support wildcard server names like Nginx.

 ### Post-provision

 Read the `README.md` in `post-provision` to see how post-provision scripts and